pilcru/ghpythonremote/README.rst

     If you want to be able to name virtual environments in gh-python-remote by their conda name, select "Add conda to my PATH" when prompted during Anaconda's installation.
 :Python `virtual environment`_ (optional):
-    isolate dependencies for each project by creating a new virtual environment.
+    Isolate dependencies for each project by creating a new virtual environment.

     If you use Anaconda, open the Windows command prompt (or the Anaconda prompt if you chose not to add conda to your PATH) and type: